Request Your FREE Solar Estimate!

 Start Early in 2019

-The combination of the certainty of the ITC reduction and the uncertainty about the global solar power market in 2019 leads Exact Solar to strongly recommend Pennsylvania and New Jersey homeowners start their inquiries as soon as it possible.
+The combination of the certainty of the ITC reduction and the uncertainty about the global PV power market in 2019 leads Exact Solar to strongly recommend Pennsylvania and New Jersey homeowners start their inquiries as soon as it possible.
 Your ultimate goal is to make sure a project can be finished in time to take advantage of the full 30% federal tax credit.
 But keep in mind that your best financial result will come from getting maximum savings throughout the spring and summer of 2019.
 You will still have the full benefit of the maximum tax break.

-The sooner you produce your own solar power in 2019, the more money you will put in your pocket during the year and for years to come!
+The sooner you produce your own power in 2019, the more money you will put in your pocket during the year and for years to come!

 Share this article